Warren Buffett to auction another charity lunch

 Past auctions have raised about $17.8 million, including a record $3,456,789 from an anonymous bidder in 2012.
 Last year's winner, Andy Chua of Singapore, bid $2,166,766.

-Other winners have included hedge fund manager David Einhorn of Greenlight Capital, and Ted Weschler, now a portfolio manager at Buffett's Berkshire Hathaway Inc. Weschler won two auctions, bidding $2,626,311 in 2010 and $2,626,411 in 2011.
+Other winners have included hedge fund manager David Einhorn of Greenlight Capital, and Ted Weschler, now a portfolio manager at Buffett's Berkshire Hathaway Inc (BRKa.N).
+Weschler won two auctions, bidding $2,626,311 in 2010 and $2,626,411 in 2011.

 As in past years, this year's winner and up to seven friends will have a private lunch with Buffett at the Smith & Wollensky steakhouse in Manhattan.